 - “While I nodded, nearly napping, suddenly there came a tapping,”

+First mentioned in the early seventeenth century, alliteration was commonly used in early English, Norse, and Sanskrit.
 Alliteration continues to play an important role in both creative writing and advertising.
-The repeated sounds make slogans and names easier to remember and help to unify or emphasize key phrases.
+The repeated sounds of the alliteration make slogans and names easier to remember and help to unify or emphasize key phrases.